dmoore5050/SaisonBuilder/README.md

 * sb delete <recipe name>
 * sb build

-####To do:
+###To do:

 + Refactor
 + Bugfix

 Features
 --------
-The primary feature of this app will be the ability to use or modify a library of saison recipes to the user's custom specifications.
-Modification will be guided by a series of questions, allowing the user to make specific modifications to single elements of the recipe (ie, increase only a specific type of aroma hops, or add a specific spice).
+The primary feature of this app is the ability to use or modify a library of saison recipes to the user's custom specifications.
+Modification are guided by a series of questions, allowing the user to make specific modifications to single elements of the recipe (ie, increase only a specific type of aroma hops, or add a specific spice).
+Modified recipes are then stored as a new recipe in the library.

-Additionally, a small library of ingredients and style/technique definitions will be included.
+Additionally, a small library of ingredients and style/technique definitions is included.

 In the future, saison builder will include the ability to dynamically generate recipes from the ground up that can then be saved in a library for later retrieval.